Nixinova/LinguistJS/readme.md

     Whether to include vendored files (auto-generated files, dependencies folder, etc).
   - `--keepBinary`:
     Whether binary files should be excluded from the output.
+  - `--relativePaths`:
+    Change the absolute file paths in the output to be relative to the current working directory.
   - `--checkAttributes`:
     Force the checking of `.gitatributes` files (use alongside `--quick` to overwrite).
   - `--checkIgnored`: